Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-G_pmJbKEhX4.md

 ### Transcript

-> um well the gabriel will be on console uh we don't know we don't have any plans for that currently but we never know what happens in the future
+> well the gabriel will be on console, we don't know we don't have any plans for that currently but we never know what happens in the future